What Is Tadalafil?

 Can tadalafil be taken by young men or men without ED?

-Tadalafil is intended for men diagnosed with ED or BPH.
-Using it recreationally without a medical indication is not recommended and increases risk of side effects or interactions.
+Tadalafil is meant for men with a true medical indication for ED or BPH.
+Recreational use is not recommended and can increase the risk of side effects.

 What are signs of a dangerous reaction to tadalafil?